Frequently asked questions

 Is the GRE required for admission to the Ph.D. program?

-The GRE is not required for the Ph.D. program.
+The GRE is not required for the Ph.D. application.

 Are interviews required for admission?